 5. Message match is not important for email landing pages

 We’ve demonstrated before that message match can make or break your PPC campaigns.
-The fact that most marketers do ignore is that message match is just as important for your AdWords campaigns as it is for your email campaigns.
+The fact that most marketers do ignore is that message match is just as important for your Google Ads campaigns as it is for your email campaigns.

 The email you send to introduce your offer should have a clear and relevant connection to the email landing page you link to it.